 When dealing with a large number of documents, there are couple of ways you can index them.
 The first is to index all the documents from scratch, which is a time consuming process.
 The other is to only update the index for documents that have changed, which is an incremental process.
 In Couchbase, indexes are built using incremental mapreduce making the index update or build process efficient.
 As an admin, you can tune the number of indexes that can be built in parallel, or the tune the time / interval between index builds.
 Try to group more views together in fewer number of design documents for better performance.
 Some more view best practices can be found here.

 Just 10 things?
 No, of course not!
 Couchbase is a NoSQL database system and after you try it you will find that there’s a lot more you will learn.
 If you feel that I missed something important that should be added in the top 10 list, feel free to add them using the comments below.
-Finally, if you haven’t read the best practice guidelines for Couchbase Server 2.0, don’t forget to check them out here.
+Finally, if you haven’t read the best practice guidelines for Couchbase Server 2.0.